jaantollander/masters-thesis/content/74_job_scripts.md

 \clearpage

 # Slurm job scripts
-We can submit a job to the Slurm scheduler as a shell script via the `sbatch` command.
+In Puhti, we can submit a job to the Slurm scheduler as a shell script via the `sbatch` command.
 We can specify the options as command line arguments as we invoke the command or in the script as comments.
 The script specifies job steps using the `srun` command.
+Appendices \ref{small-sequential-job}, \ref{multiple-similar-sequential-jobs}, and \ref{large-parallel-job} describe job scripts for different size jobs.

 ## Small sequential job